-Your club leaders and parent volunteers will guide your 4-H club with the support of the Camden County Cooperative Extension staff members.
+Your club leaders and parent volunteers will guide your 4-H club with the support of the Camden County 4-H staff.

-Your club leaders and the 4-H staff are here to support your family as you explore the exciting world of 4-H. Feel free to contact us if you have any questions.
+Your club leaders and the 4-H staff are here to support your family as you explore the exciting world of 4-H. Feel free to contact me if you have any questions.
 Please know that we welcome your new ideas and contributions.

 Being a 4-H member will be a great opportunity to learn, grow, and have fun.
 It is also a responsibility.
 Each year, we will verify active membership.
 As a parent, it is your responsibility to notify us if your child decides to leave 4-H or change clubs.
-If you have any questions, please contact our office at $856-216-7130 \times 2$.
+If you have any questions, please contact our office at 856-216-7130 x 2.